lxii/dwh-assignment/README.md

-# Spond test case
+# Warehousing case

-Data warehousing assignment.
-For brevity I chose to use PostgreSQL as a data source and a data warehouse.
-The data ingestion and procedures are written in SQL and Python.
+I chose to use PostgreSQL as a data source and a data warehouse.
+The data ingestion and procedures are written in SQL (mostly) and Python.

 ## 1. Setting up the project

-In order to setup the project `cd` into the repo and run the following commands:
+In order to run the project clone the repo, `cd` into the folder and run the following commands (requires podman and python):

 `bash podman-setup.sh`
 `bash pg-init.sh`

 Once you see the CREATE TABLE and COPY statements in the terminal, you can run the ingestion using the following command:

-`python src/app.py`
+`bash etl.sh`

+This command will run the ETL (not templated by dates, just a wholesale processing of tables and creation of views).

+It will output the samples of data answering analytical questions.

+After it is done running, please run the cleanup script:

+`bash cleanup.sh`

 ## 2. Data model